alexspirou/ROS_Melodic_Qt_GUI_Template/README.md

 # ROS_Melodic_Qt_GUI_Template
 ROS_Melodic_Qt_GUI_Template is a Graphical User Interface programmed with Qt framework.
 It's a useful GUI for any ROS project that allows you to control your Robot and reading data from sensors.
+If you find it useful give a star :)

 ![](/resources/gui.gif)